Q: How can I become a wellness vendor?

 Q: Would the Wellness Ignorati disagree with you?

 A: The Wellness Ignorati recently agreed that wellness loses money.
-This needless to say was a major gaffe and they are trying to walk it back, so far without success.
+This needless to say was a major gaffe, but every time they try to walk it back, they stumble.

 Q: Whoa, cowboys!
 Who or what is the “Wellness Ignorati”?